Salmaaattia/Plastic-Classification-/README.md

 ### 4. Computer Vision Techniques

-we apply computer vision techniques before classifying
+We apply computer vision techniques before classifying
   1. __Image Resizing__ :

-  as some images captured by a camera and fed to our AI algorithm vary in size, therefore, we should establish a base size for all images fed into our AI algorithms.
+  As some images captured by a camera and fed to our AI algorithm vary in size, therefore, we should establish a base size for all images fed into our AI algorithms.

-  2. __Image denoising__ :
+  2. __Image Denoising__ :

+  Where the underlying goal is to estimate the original image by suppressing noise from a noise-contaminated version of the image.
+Image noise may be caused by different intrinsic (i.e., sensor) and extrinsic (i.e., environment) conditions which are often not possible to avoid in practical situations.
+Therefore, image denoising plays an important role in image classification applications, where obtaining the original image content is crucial for strong performance.
-  denoising is established using Median Blur denoising technique.
+  Denoising is established using Median Blur denoising technique.

   3. __Increasing brightness__ :
   increasing brightness of the image makes it more clear for classification.
   4. __Increasing contrasts__ :